Our projects

 Mitigation of leakage on the Kelvin Aqueduct, Maryhill

-In late October, our engineering team began monitoring leakage from the aqueduct affecting the footpath under one of the arches. Â In early February, our contractor Mackenzie Construction Ltd will dewater the canal from the aqueduct to Lock 24. Â Â
+In late October 2025, our engineering team began monitoring leakage from the aqueduct which was affecting the footpath under one of the arches.
+In mid-February, our contractor Mackenzie Construction Ltd began dewatering the canal from the aqueduct to Lock 24 and worked with APEM to relocate fish to watered sections of the canal.

 Almond Feeder Aqueduct: Ongoing Structural Assessments